vmplacco/linemake/README.md

 hfs information in the Kurucz database

-* Fe I:   recent lab studies are by Ruffoni et al. (2014, MNRAS, 441, 3127) and Den Hartog (2014, ApJS, 215, 23).
-These papers deal with lines arising (in absorption) from levels with E.P. >~ 2.3 eV.
-These have been combined with older-but-still-reliable gf values from O'Brian et al. (1991, JOSAB, 8, 1185) for lower-excitation transitions.
+* Fe I:   recent lab studies are by Ruffoni et al. (2014, MNRAS, 441, 3127) Den Hartog (2014, ApJS, 215, 23), and Belmonte et al. (2017, ApJ, 848, 126).
+Thefirst two of these papers deal with lines arising (in absorption) from levels with E.P. >~ 2.3 eV.
+One of the good things about the last paper is that it overlaps the older-but-still-mostly-reliable study of O'Brian et al. (1991, JOSAB, 8, 1185) for lower-excitation transitions.
-The Wisconsin group is completing another Fe I paper and results will be public in a few months.
+Here I have chosen to adopt the new lab values, and have added in the O'Brian values not included in the Belmonte paper AND with E.P < 2.2 eV.
+I consider this list to be as close to an "internally consistent single source" as we are likely to get for a while.

 * Fe II:  There is no comprehensive single-source list of gf-values;
 therefore the NIST database values are adopted here.
 At the end of each